 Extreme fire – A level of fire behavior characteristics that ordinarily precludes methods of direct control.
-One or more of the following is usually involved: high rates of speed, prolific crowning and/or spotting, presence of fire whirls, a strong convection column.
+One or more of the following is usually involved: high rates of speed, prolific crowning and/or spotting, presence of fire whirls and/or a strong convection column.
 Predictability is difficult because such fires often exercise some degree of influence on their environments and behave erratically, sometimes dangerously.

 Fine fuels – Fast-drying dead fuels, generally characterized by a comparatively high surface area-to volume ratio, which are less than 1/4-inch in diameter.
-These fuels (grass, leaves, and pine needles) ignite readily and are consumed rapidly by fire when dry.
+These fuels (grass, leaves and pine needles) ignite readily and are consumed rapidly by fire when dry.

 Fire behavior – The manner in which a fire reacts to the influences of fuel, weather, and topography.

-Fire brand – Any burning material such as leaves, wood, and glowing charcoal or sparks that could start a fire.
+Fire brand – Any burning material such as leaves, wood and glowing charcoal or sparks that could start a fire.

 Fire break – A natural or constructed barrier used to stop or check fires that may occur, or to provide a control line from which to work.